 Rangwala Receives 2006 MTT-S Scholarship

 Mustafa Rangwala received a 2006 IEEE MTT-S (Microwave Theory and Techniques Society) Undergraduate/Pre-graduate Scholarship, one of 10 awarded nationally.
 The title of his project is "Developing a W-Band Radar for Helicopter Assisted Landing."
-He begins his Master's program this Fall in electrical engineering (EE), having just completed his BSE in EE and Math, and is conducting research on the project with research fellow Feinian Wang and Prof. Kamal Sarabandi
+He begins his Master's program this Fall in electrical engineering (EE), having just completed his BSE in EE and Math, and is conducting research on the project with research fellow Feinian Wang and Prof. Kamal Sarabandi, his advisor.

 Hugo Shi receives MLK Spirit Award